gauravkumar37/clipboard-rdc/README.md

 DISCLAIMER
 ----------
-This project is release under GNU GPL v3 license.
-In short this means that this is a free software.
+This program is a free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation version 3 of the License.
 "Free software" is a matter of liberty, not price.
 To understand the concept, you should think of "free" as in "free speech", not as in "free beer".
 When you redistribute this software, please credit the original author.

 Copyright (C) 2012 Gaurav Kumar

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.